 The rest simply have a wingspan and tail wings (is that what they’re called?) to insert into a slot.
 If you want to actually fly them, I’d recommend gluing or taping these in place, otherwise, just color (optional), cut, and slide it in the slots.

 These easy paper airplane templates are perfect for taking as a travel activity (cut it out in advance since you can’t take scissors on a plane and color/assemble as you travel).
 They are also great for transportation or flight units.

-Free printable easy paper airplane templates:
+Download the FREE printable easy paper airplane templates

 I was debating which of these paper airplanes to offer for free – the full color or the coloring page ones, and then I thought “hey, why not do both?”
 So I’m offering one of each – the same plane model – for free.

-Full-color easy paper airplane templates:
+Download the Full-color easy paper airplane templates

 Want the full package of paper airplanes in full color?
 Click here to purchase it on Etsy!
 This includes all four full color versions (including the freebie, so you don’t need to download that separately), as well as printable instructions.